IBM/aspera-cli/docs/README.md

 > [!NOTE]
 > All command line examples in sections titled **Tested commands for `_plugin_name_`** are verified during version validation.

-Command line arguments beginning with `my_` in examples, e.g. `my_param_value`, are user-provided values, not fixed value commands.
+Command line arguments like `<NAME>` in examples, represent user-provided values, not fixed value commands.

 `ascli` is an API **Client** toward the remote Aspera application **Server** (Faspex, HSTS, etc.)